aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/abstracttextloadoptions/_index.md

 ### getParsingPivotCachedRecords() {#getParsingPivotCachedRecords--}

+<b>@deprecated.</b> Please use the 'parsingPivotCachedRecords' property instead.
 Indicates whether parsing pivot cached records when loading the file.
 The default value is false.

 ```javascript
 getParsingPivotCachedRecords() : boolean;